Moscow cafes turn away the unvaccinated as COVID cases surge

 Russia reported 21,650 new coronavirus infections on Monday, including 7,246 in Moscow, and 611 deaths related to COVID-19 across the country.

-Officials have blamed the surge on the highly infectious Delta variant and slow progress with vaccinations.

-Prime Minister Mikhail Mishustin said on Friday 21 million people had been vaccinated out of a population of 144 million.
+“The coronavirus situation in Moscow remains extremely difficult,” Moscow Mayor Sergei Sobyanin said, according to TASS.

-Reporting by Moscow burough; Writing by Alexander Marrow; Editing by Andrew Heavens
+Reporting by Alexander Reshetnikov; additional reporting by Gleb Stolyarov and Maria Kiselyova; Writing by Alexander Marrow; Editing by Andrew Heavens

 Our Standards: The Thomson Reuters Trust Principles.